 Step 2: Type in the search bar to query the food databases.
 You can click on any result to add it to the recipe.
-Notice the macronutrient pie charts and calories that can help you decide which items work for your recipe.

 Step 3: Once an item is added, click on the portion dropdown menu to change the quantity.
 You can also rename the food or change its quantity.

 Step 4: For more options to add items to the recipe, click the More button.
 You can perform an advanced search for foods and more.

 You can click the different tabs to check different aspects of your recipe.